robmoorman/smart-contract/README.md

 ##### Drawing

-Everybody can trigger the smart contract to draw the current game after a day (timestamp: 86400) from the last drawing.
+Users can trigger the smart contract to draw the current game after it passes 1 day (timestamp: 86400) from the last drawing.

-- Reward: 10% of ticket sales of the game
+- Reward: 5% of total ticket sales of the game
-- Requirement: Must buy at least 1 ticket
+- Must buy at least 1 ticket to be qualified to participate
-- Only 1 person per game
+- First come First served

 ##### Verifying

-The trigger will verify a ticket if there is no game to draw.
+The trigger will verify tickets.

-- Reward: 10% of a ticket.
+- Reward: 5% of a ticket.
-- No requirement
+- No requirement to participate

 ## Winning numbers